Periyakulam: History

 There are three very old temples.
 The Balasubramaniam Swamy temple is located on the banks of the Varaha nadhi (Varaha river).
 Periyakovil Temple and Karanamoorthy Swamy temple are located on the Periyakulam pond.
-South east side Kailasanathar temple located in the hills.
+On the southeast side Kailasanathar temple located in the hills.

 Geography

-Periyakulam is a small town most picturesquely situated on the palm fringed banks of the Varaganathi, a perennial river with the great wall of the Kodaikanal hills.
+Periyakulam is a city situated on the palm fringed banks of the Varaganathi, a perennial river with the great wall of the Kodaikanal hills.
 Periyakulam (PKM) is located at 10.07°N 77.33°E. It has an average elevation of 282 metres (925 feet).
 It is located at the foothills of the Western Ghats bordering the neighbouring state of Kerala.
 It is one of the most fertile places in the state of Tamil Nadu.
 Agriculture is the primary occupation for the population here.
 It is also known as the "Mango City", as a major supply of mangoes from this city goes into Tamil Nadu's mango output.
 It stands on the bank of the 'Varaha' (in Hindu mythology, Lord Maha Vishnu's Boar incarnation) river.
 It is a fertile area that has an annual supply of surplus rainfall.
-Periyakulam riverine wetland is situated at latitude 8°10'26"North and longitude 77°18'36"East in Udayar pallam, Kanyakumari District, Tamil Nadu.
+Periyakulam riverine wetland is situated in Udayar pallam, Kanyakumari District, Tamil Nadu.
 The average rainfall of that area is 145 cm.
 The water of the wetland is mainly used for drinking and irrigation purposes.
 The villages that are included are Keelavadakarai, Kailasapatti, T. Kallipatti, Thamarai kulam, Vadugapatti, Melmangalam and Jeyamangalam villages that also stand on the banks of the Varaha River.
 The original town was near New ground but later shifted due to plague scare.

 Topography

-Periyakulam Town has an area of 21 km2, within an urban area now extending over as much as 55 km2 and it is located at 10.07°N 77.33°E. It has an average elevation of 356 m above mean sea level.
+Periyakulam City has an area of 21 km2, within an urban area now extending over as much as 55 km2 and it is located at 10.07°N 77.33°E. It has an average elevation of 356 m above mean sea level.